sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-deploymentgeneralizemode.md

 # Mode

-`Mode` indicates whether, after completing other tasks, the computer returns to audit mode, or is set to start the Windows® Out-of-Box Experience (OOBE).
+`Mode` indicates whether, after completing other tasks, the computer returns to audit mode, or is set to start the Windows Out-of-Box Experience (OOBE).
 For more information about modes, see [Windows Setup Configuration Passes](http://go.microsoft.com/fwlink/?LinkId=268344).

 `Generalize` is a special-case setting.
 It is processed after all other settings in that configuration pass.